Hans Florine

-Hans Florine (born June 18, 1964) is an American rock climber, who holds the record for the number of ascents of Yosemite Valley's El Capitan and is known for holding the speed record on The Nose of Yosemite’s El Capitan 8 different times.
+Hans Florine (born June 18, 1964) is an American rock climber and competition speed climber, who holds the record for the number of big wall climbing ascents of Yosemite Valley's El Capitan, and is known for holding the speed record on The Nose of Yosemite’s El Capitan 8 different times.
 Hans' last speed record on The Nose was accomplished with Alex Honnold for climbing The Nose in 2:23:46 (2 hours, 23 minutes and 46 seconds), on June 17, 2012.
 In addition to climbing El Capitan over 175 times, Hans also holds the record for the number of ascents of The Nose, climbing it more than 111 times.

 El Capitan is traditionally climbed in three to five days.
 The Nose route is 2900 ft and features 31 pitches of strenuous, exposed climbing.
 This translates to a rate of roughly 5 minutes per pitch.

-Florine is well regarded in the climbing community, and pioneered many of the methods currently used in speed climbing.
+Florine pioneered many of the methods currently used in speed climbing.

 Climbing career

 Florine started climbing as a teenager in 1983, and began competing in bouldering and speed competitions by 1986 at a time when competition climbing was not popular.
 He found that by speed climbing in competitions he was able to earn some gear and a tiny bit of money to fund his climbing, and by climbing quickly he could simply get more climbing in.

-In 1990 Hans Teamed up with Steve Schneider to Climb The Nose route in a record 8 hours and 6 minutes.
+In 1990 Hans teamed up with Steve Schneider to climb The Nose route in a record 8 hours and 6 minutes.
 Approximately one week later Dave Schultz and Peter Croft climbed The Nose in 6 hours and 40 minutes.
-The following Year, 1991, Hans teamed up with Andres Puhvel and they climbed The Nose in 6:01.
+The following year, 1991, Hans teamed up with Andres Puhvel and they climbed The Nose in 6:01.
 Approximately one week later Schultz and Croft climbed The Nose in 4:48.
 The following year Hans met Peter Croft at a slide show and suggested they climb The Nose together, and so they did.

 Hans broke The Nose speed record with Yuji Hirayama in 2002, with a time of 2:48:55.
 This was bested by German brothers Alexander Huber and Thomas Huber in 2007, however, Florine and Hirayama regained the record with a time of 2:43:33 just six months later.
 They improved again to set a time of 2:37:05 (2 hours, 37 minutes and 5 seconds), on October 12, 2008.

 On July 30, 2005, Florine also completed a solo ascent of The Nose in just 11 hours and 41 minutes.
 Solo ascents are characterized by climbing by yourself while using a rope for protection, and require one person to do all the work.

 In 2018 he broke both his legs during a training run up The Nose after a piece of protection popped out of a crack.
 He and his partner Abraham Shreve were rescued by Yosemite Search and Rescue the next day.